Welcome to today's edition of the Rush 24-7 podcast.

 That's interesting.

-Might one of them have leaked.
+Might one of them have leaked?

-No, I guess not even Jay Rockfeller.
+No, not even Jay Rockfellow.

-I guess he wouldn't wouldn't do that.
+I guess he wouldn't do that.

 I mean, the Bush administration has never officially acknowledged this.

-This is a Washington Post story, obviously from some leak somewhere.
+This is a Washington Post story, obviously, from some leak somewhere.

 Quick phone call, Scott in Tupelo, Mississippi.